adlnet-archive/xapi-bootcamp-2015/Day One workshops/Starting from SCORM - A Developer's Guide/Instructions.md

 ### Step 3 - Update SCOs
 ---
-Next, add the following code in the <head> sections of each SCO in your course.
+Next, add the following code in the &lt;head&gt; sections of each SCO in your course.
 SCO launch files can be identified by looking at the imsmanifest.xml file at the root of the SCORM package.
 Resource elements with adlcp:scormtype set to "sco" should contain the complete list of SCOs in the course.
 In this solution, each SCO will be an xAPI 'activity' with associated 'statements'.
-Paste the following code before the <script> tag that references the APIWrapper.js file.
+Paste the following code before the &lt;script&gt; tag that references the APIWrapper.js file.

 ``` javascript
 <script type="text/javascript">